Floumzi/ADataStory/index.md

 ### Evolution over time
 How did the overall popularity within a website evolved ? \
 Unfortunately, Slashdot dataset did not record the time of the votes so we based our time analysis only on Wikipedia and Epinions.
+Let's first focus on the evolution of popularity for these two datasets.

 ![Evolution of Positivity over time](positivity_over_time.png)

-**TODO**: desc
+* Wikipedia: note and important irregularity without trends and an average of about 78% popularity
+* Epininons:

+The

 TODO
 ![Fame and popularity evolution over time for Epinions](animation_Epinions_fame_pop.gif)